-The good news is that there are some ways that you can try to start to get labor going.
+The good news is that there are several techniques you can try to get labor going.
 But first, there are some important things you need to know.

-First, if labor hasn't started yet, there's probably a good reason for it.
-As we share in The Motherly Guide to Becoming Mama, we believe that babies send a signal of sorts when they are done cooking and ready to be born, so it's possible that your baby just wants to bake a bit longer.
+If labor hasn't started yet, there's probably a good reason for it.
+As we share in The Motherly Guide to Becoming Mama, we believe that babies send a signal of sorts when they are ready to be born, so it's possible that your baby just wants to bake a bit longer.
 Or maybe your body isn't quite ready yet.
-It can feel so discouraging at the end, especially as you watch your due date pass by, but be confident that your body knows what it's doing!
+It can feel so discouraging toward the end, especially if you're watching your due date sail by, but be confident that your body knows what it's doing.

-Dr. Shannon M. Clark, a double board certified OB-GYN and maternal-fetal medicine specialist, advises that people wait until week 39 before starting any at-home induction techniques.
+Dr. Shannon M. Clark, a double board-certified OB-GYN and maternal-fetal medicine specialist, advises that pregnant people wait until week 39 before starting any at-home induction techniques.
 Induction before 39 weeks of gestation—unless medically indicated—is not recommended, whether via induction in the hospital or via natural methods.

-If you're trying natural ways of inducing labor at home, let your obstetric care provider know.
+- Before trying any natural ways of inducing labor at home, let your obstetric care provider know.
 They may have important suggestions or precautions based on your personal medical history.

-Last thing: Inducing labor can take days.
-No matter the method, induction of labor can take a long time, especially if this is your first time laboring.
+- Inducing labor can take days, especially if this is your first time laboring.
 You should not expect immediate results, nor should you get discouraged if things don't happen as expected.

-Okay, so you've checked in with your provider and gotten the green light.
-Now, it's time to start!
-But which method of natural induction will you choose?
+OK, so you've checked in with your provider and gotten the green light.
+Now, it's time to start.

-Here are nine ways that women try to naturally induce labor:
+Here are eight ways to naturally induce labor:

 2. Sexual intercourse